IDotan/FlaskWebsiteProject/README.md

     <summary>Tests and full coverage.</summary>

     Pytest to all the function and pages so far and getting 100% coverage(all the script is being tested).
-    Every new function will be added to the tests when its added.
+    Every new function will be added to the tests when setting up the function.

    </details>